 511 Great Rd.- A modern school building housing Grades K-2.
 Built in 1968.
+Now serves as the Fire Station/Community Center.

 Randall Library

 19 Crescent St. - Built in 1892 in the Richardsonian Romanesque style.
 It was a gift from the estate of John Witt Randall by his sister, Belinda Randall.
 Historical Room donated in 1926 by Whitney family.
 There is a 1975 addition.